What Is Spyware?

 - Don’t Click On or Download Anything Suspicious

-If an online ad, link, or software download looks suspicious in any way, don’t click on it.
+If an online ad, link, app, or software download looks suspicious in any way, don’t click on it.
 Trust your gut.
 If you’re even slightly questioning the legitimacy of the product, company, or site, you probably have a right to be.
+It’s essential that you adjust your browsing habits and the links you click to avoid exposure to spyware.

 - Keep Your Device Updated